 Caron Harrang, LICSW, FIPA is a board-certified training and supervising psychoanalyst of the Northwestern Psychoanalytic Society and Institute in Seattle, Washington, USA.

-Drew Tillotson, PsyD, FIPA is a graduate member and a Past President of the Psychoanalytic Institute of Northern California in San Francisco, California, USA.
+Drew Tillotson, PsyD, FIPA is a board-certified psychoanalyst and a graduate and Past President of the Psychoanalytic Institute of Northern California in San Francisco, California, USA.

 Nancy C. Winters, MD, FIPA is a training and supervising psychoanalyst of the Oregon Psychoanalytic Institute and Clinical Professor of Psychiatry and Child/Adolescent Psychiatry at the Oregon Health and Science University in Portland, Oregon, USA.